 Deeply committed to community engagement and innovation, he takes a particular interest in devising projects that bring classical music to a wider audience.
 In 2019 he completed a video series involving tutorials of the twelve Piatti Caprices, uploaded on Youtube.
 In addition, from 2016-18 he served as co-founder and artistic director of Chamber Music Michigan, an organization committed to bringing chamber music to communities across the state.
 He also enjoys cross-disciplinary collaborations, such as his work in 2015 with the Mark Morris Dance Group’s Dance for PD (a project offering dance classes for people with Parkinson’s disease) to produce a recording of the Bourrées from Bach’s Cello Suite no. 3 as part of a global repertory project to be used by the 100 Dance for PD classes around the world.
 In the same year, Richard embarked on a multi-state tour around Australia performing and presenting the complete Bach Suites as well as a selection of contemporary Australian compositions in an effort to share the music through concerts, educational workshops and various events.
 Aside from the artistic and educational components of this project, Richard was also interested in bringing attention to Australia's natural landscapes and cultural history.
 He highlighted this perspective by recording distinctly Australian works in unique settings around the country.

-Richard pursued his cello studies from an early age, enjoying tutelage from Hans Jensen, Richard Aaron, David Finckel, and Brinton Smith.
-He also enjoyed early studies with Susan Blake and Takao Mizushima.
+Richard's former teachers and mentors include Hans Jensen, Richard Aaron, David Finckel, and Brinton Smith.
+He also enjoyed early studies with Susan Blake and Takao Mizushima in Sydney, Australia.
 He earned degrees from the Juilliard School and Northwestern University's Bienen School of Music, before completing a Doctorate at the University of Michigan, where he also served as teaching assistant.
 In 2018 he was named a Rebanks fellow at the Royal Conservatory of Music in Toronto, where he served as teaching assistant to professor Hans Jensen.
 Currently, Richard is Head of Cello, and Coordinator of Chamber Music, at the prestigious Melbourne Conservatorium of Music, University of Melbourne.